If you are giving birth soon then you’ve probably already thought about what your baby is going to wear home from hospital.

 The decision as to whether to wear a going home outfit when leaving hospital with you newborn will largely come down to personal preference.

-For many moms, a pair of legging or sweatpants paired with a loose-fitting t-short or sweatshirt is a good, comfortable choice.
+For many moms (myself included), a pair of legging or sweatpants paired with a loose-fitting t-short or sweatshirt is a good, comfortable choice.

 Others may prefer to go with a maternity or nursing dress, particularly as there are a lot of stylish yet comfortable options out there.